 For Puigdemont, such a course was never planned for, both because of his fear of a rupture in legality, and because he believed the EU would come to his rescue.
 Throughout October, Puigdemont naively or disingenuously implored the EU to mediate talks with Rajoy.
 To do so would have required the EU to recognize the issues to be diplomatic rather than internal to Spanish jurisdiction, de facto recognizing Catalonia as a proto-state actor.
 This is a treatment the EU has been happy to extend to secessionist regions in its periphery such as Montenegro, Kosovo, and Slovenia (so happy indeed that it greets potential membership countries with strict criteria for the support of minority rights and democracy – the EU Treatise article 7 and the Copenhagen Criteria).
 But to think that the EU would treat Catalonia similarly – against the expressed interests of an EU-member country with powers of veto – is wishful thinking.
 If the EU did not respect the results of the January 2015 election and the July referendum in Greece, why would it act otherwise in response to the Catalan referendum?
 Indeed long before the referendum, the EU commission clearly signalled that Catalonia would have to reapply for membership to the EU and the euro.
 The ECB insisted that while independent Catalonia could continue with the euro, its loss of formal membership would also bar Catalan banks from access to central bank liquidity, resulting in large banks and companies relocating their juridical headquarters (if not their operations) outside Catalonia.

 In Catalonia as elsewhere, ”sovereignty” has become an empty signifier of the solution to the uncertainty of the interregnum, an affirmation of the need to “take back control.”
 The signifier will remain empty as long as it is a projection-surface and catch-all solution rather than a politically, socially, and economically feasible plan for the establishment of sovereignty.
 The Catalans cannot live on Catalanism,58 and the limits of the independence process have to be found in the way Catalonia makes its living, profoundly integrated as it is with European markets and global migration flows.
 And the sovereignty of small states is profoundly circumscribed by global finance capital and the EU – even if you detach yourself to join its external periphery.
-How to disentangle oneself from the EU and global finance, and how to survive outside, but within the sphere of interest of a quasi-empire and on the margins of global flow of financing?
+How to disentangle oneself from the EU and global finance, and how to survive outside a quasi-empire, but within its sphere of interest and on the margins of global flows of financing?
 Such questions have remained firmly off the agenda of the mainstream middle class independence movement.
 Even now, after the EU has firmly affirmed Rajoy’s prerogative to “restore constitutional order” in Catalonia, there are messages circulating in the CDR WhatsApp groups saying that if the independence bloc wins the next regional elections, the EU will step in on Catalonia’s side.
 The inability to raise these the questions and the persistence of the hope that the EU will come to the rescue suggest the disavowal of an awkward truth: the costs, particularly to the middle class, of a clash with the EU.
 Both the truth and its disavowal suggest the limits of the class base of the independence movement; the middle class turns out to be both its condition of possibility and its condition of impossibility.

 The politics of national sovereignty do not always narrate its struggle in the epic mode, but when it does, it tends to become Quixotic.
 To the spectator, the result is invariably farcical, but only the cynic observer laughs without crying.
 Elevated principles armed only with a weak yet emboldening weapons – majorities, public opinion – clash with a hard, cold reality.
 Dramatic speeches, tense negotiations, and tactical antics are followed by capitulation, retreat, or rout.
 Some believe that the unbacked force of democratic mandates might sway mighty EU, others that the benevolence of the EU will save them from the state, and others again that the state can easily discipline global capital.
 The left tends to be more materialist, but it rarely gets to be the hero.